studioup/cerulean/README.markdown

 * Documentation: http://foundation.zurb.com/docs
 * GitHub:        https://github.com/zurb/foundation

-###Derivatives of Reverie###
-There are contributors, developers who loves Reverie and created other versions.
-If you are one of them, send me a link.
-* [Leonard Bogdonoff](https://github.com/lkbgift/reverie/): ZURB introduced a [standalone](http://foundation.zurb.com/docs/sass.html) solution of Foundation 4 Sass (under Using Sass Standalone heading).
-Leonard has a beautiful solution.

 What are the Features?
 ======================
-Reverie Framework inherits all the cool features from Foundation, and packs with several other interesting features to optimize the experience for WordPress and HTML5.
+Cerulean Framework inherits all the cool features from Foundation, and packs with several other interesting features to optimize the experience for WordPress and HTML5.
 Including customized output for WordPress menus and caption.
 You can view the features list by scrolling down.

-Reverie utilizes Foundation's grid to implement layouts.
+Cerulean utilizes Foundation's grid to implement layouts.
 It is quite easy to start building your own layouts (like this page).
 You can read Foundation's [documentation](http://foundation.zurb.com/docs/) for how to implement these cool features.

 ###Basic Features###
 * Sass compatible.